 The chances of dying on a commercial airline flight are actually as low as 9 million to 1.
-That said, a lot can go wrong at 33,000 feet (10,058.4 m) above the ground, and if you’re unlucky enough to be aboard when something does, the decisions you make could mean the difference between and death.
+That said, a lot can go wrong at 33,000 feet (10,058.4 m) above the ground, and if you’re unlucky enough to be aboard when something does, the decisions you make could mean the difference between life and death.
 Almost 95% of airplane crashes have survivors, so even if the worst does happen, your odds aren’t as bad as you might think.
 You can learn to prepare for each flight safety, stay calm during the crash itself, and survive the aftermath.

 StepsPart 1Part 1 of 3:Preparing for Flights Safely